BLOCKCE/Hopr-GUI/README.md

 # Hopr GUI
+# This tool wont get any further updates.
+Please use [This](https://github.com/BLOCKCE/Hopr-Utilities) instead
 ![GitHub Releases](https://img.shields.io/github/downloads/BLOCKCE/Hopr-GUI/total.svg)

 This tool let's you join any subplace as long as its not privated really quickly and with 100% chance of success.